 From the ‘Early Years Foundation Stage’ Website (Key carer)

 We choose our staff very carefully.
 They have committed to a career in childcare and therefore have a genuine love for children.
 They are committed to developing each child to their full potential.
 Many of our staff have been with the nursery for 10 years and some of us for longer.
 We have a multi ethnic staff team ranging from young, newly qualified staff to experienced older members, with some of us in the middle!
-We have a large male work force with currently 6 men working for us.
+We also have a large male work force who work with all ages.
 Each of the rooms are balanced with staff with different skill sets and different ages.
 We employ independent music teachers and artists.
-One member of staff has Early Years Professional Status.
-We also have two fully trained Forest School teachers who conduct weekly sessions with the children in the adventure playground in Shoreditch.
-We do not employ agency staff and have a wonderful cover staff team who will step in to cover staff sickness, absences or help with swimming and outings.
+We also have a fully trained Forest School teacher who conducts weekly sessions with the children in the adventure playground in Shoreditch.
+We have a wonderful cover staff team who will step in to cover staff sickness, absences or help with swimming and outings.

 All our staff are DBS checked (Disclosure Barring Service), to ensure they are suitable.
 All the staff are trained in safeguarding children.
 The majority of staff have paediatric first aid training and some are trained in dealing with allergies and anaphylaxis.